Phillip Samouris has effectively represented clients in business and commercial litigation for over 20 years.

-Mr. Samouris is the past Executive Editor of the University of San Diego Law Review.
+Mr. Samouris is the past Executive Editor of the University of San Diego Law Review and graduated Cum Laude.

 - Asset Marketing Systems Insurance Services, LLC v.
 Mister Computer, 542 F.3d 748, 754 (9th Cir.
 2008).
 Represented Defendant in a copyright infringement case brought by computer programmer.
 Obtained summary judgment against the computer programmer with an award of attorneys fees, thus allowing defendant to continue on with business use of technology under an implied license.
 In a published opinion, the Ninth Circuit Court of Appeal affirmed the summary judgment.

 - Numbers Licensing, LLC, v. bVisual USA, Inc., et al., 643 F. Supp.
 2d 1245 (E.D.
 Wash.
 2009).
 Represented Defendant in a copyright infringement case brought by computer programmer.
 In a published opinion, defendant defeated plaintiff’s motion for preliminary injunction, thus allowing defendant to continue to pursue valuable business plan.